sheyijojo/aws-bootcamp-cruddur-2023/journal/week2.md

 OTEL_SERVICE_NAME: "${HONEYCOMB_SERVICE_NAME}"
 ```

 #### What is happening above ?
-Honeycomb not in cloud environment
+Honeycomb is not in cloud environment
-Honey comb is not in my cloud environment.
-Cloud env is sending standardized messages out to oneycomb, honeycomb stores in our database and gives a ui to look at them.
+Honeycomb is not in my cloud environment.
+Cloud env is sending standardized messages out to honeycomb, honeycomb stores in our database and gives a ui to look at them.
 we could can change this configs and send to other OTEL backend.
 Not tied to honeycomb alone.

 #### Add to instrumentation requirements - code from honeycomb python